A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • Poor heat circulation – The hot air doesn’t circulate easily around the house.
 If a convection heater is the only heat source in your home, you might have to keep changing its position to keep the whole house warm.

-• May require a ceiling fan to distribute hot air – If you want the heater to warm an ample space, you’ll need a fan to distribute the hot hair.
+• May require a ceiling fan to distribute hot air – These heaters have fans, but they aren’t very powerful.
+If you want the heater to warm an ample space, you’ll need another fan to distribute the hot hair.
 This requirement calls for additional costs to improve the heater’s efficacy.

 • Too much heat in some areas – The area near the convection heater will always be too hot.